Rotterdam is becoming more popular. Therefore it's important to search for a room as soon as possible.

-Unfortunately, we are unable offering housing to all of our 1st year students.
-Those unable to make use of offered accommodation will have to look for alternative housing themselves.
-We have listed valuable tips on this site to give you more information about other housing options in Rotterdam.
+Of course there are plenty other options to look for accommodation.
+We have listed valuable housing tips on this page (below) to give you more information about other housing options in Rotterdam.

 Housing is not cheap!
-The rents vary between € 350,- and € 750,- and additional costs are not always included!
-Read more about additional costs in the document additional costs.
+The rents vary between € 350 and € 750, and additional costs are not always included!
+Read more about additional costs in the document below.

-To live in certain neighborhoods in Rotterdam you need a housing permit (HVV).
+To live in certain neighbourhoods in Rotterdam you need a housing permit (HVV).
 This means that as a tenant you need permission to make use of a rental house.

-It concerns the following neighborhoods: Carnisse, Hillesluis, Oud Charlois, Bloemhof, Tarwewijk and the following streets in Delfshaven: Grote Visserijstraat, Mathenesserdijk, Mathenesserweg, Schiedamseweg, Willem Buytewechstraat, Vierambachtstraat, ‘s-Gravendijkwal, 1e Middellandstraat, 2e Middellandstraat and Middellandplein.
+It concerns the following neighbourhoods: Carnisse, Hillesluis, Oud Charlois, Bloemhof, Tarwewijk and the following streets in Delfshaven: Grote Visserijstraat, Mathenesserdijk, Mathenesserweg, Schiedamseweg, Willem Buytewechstraat, Vierambachtstraat, ‘s-Gravendijkwal, 1e Middellandstraat, 2e Middellandstraat and Middellandplein.
 More information about this can be found on the website of the gemeente Rotterdam.
 Are you renting a house for which you will need a housing permit?
-Please make sure to contact the international office before the beginning of the school year.
+Please make sure to contact the international office of Codarts before the beginning of the school year.
 They can help you with this.